Overview

 |---|---|---|

-Calculate your BMI with the Pregnancy BMI Calculator โ it immediately tells you which row applies and shows your target range.
+Calculate your BMI with the Pregnancy BMI Calculator and it will tell you immediately which row applies and what your target range looks like.

-Why are the targets different by BMI?
-A woman who starts pregnancy underweight has fewer nutritional reserves and needs more gain to support the baby's growth.
-A woman who starts obese has excess energy reserves โ the baby can draw from them, so total gestational gain can safely be lower.
-Setting a single universal target would lead to under-nutrition in thin women and excessive fat accumulation in heavier women.
+Why do the targets differ by BMI?
+A woman who starts pregnancy underweight has fewer nutritional reserves, so she needs more gain to support the baby's growth.
+A woman who starts obese carries excess energy reserves already; the baby can draw from them, so total gestational gain can safely run lower.
+A single universal target would leave thin women under-nourished and push heavier women toward excessive fat accumulation.

 Step 2: Understand What the Weight Is Made Up Of

-Gestational weight gain is not primarily fat.
-By full term, a typical 12โ14 kg of total gain in a normal-weight woman breaks down as:
+Gestational weight gain isn't primarily fat.
+By full term, a typical 12 to 14 kg of total gain in a normal-weight woman breaks down as follows.

 | Component | Approximate Weight |